seagle0128/doom-modeline/README.md

 ;; If non-nil, only display one number for checker information if applicable.
 (setq doom-modeline-checker-simple-format t)

+;; The maximum number displayed for notifications.
+(setq doom-modeline-number-limit 99)

 ;; The maximum displayed length of the branch name of version control.
 (setq doom-modeline-vcs-max-length 12)